 Judith E Glaser

-What happens in a facilitated session?
+What happens in a facilitated discussion session?

-Facilitated discussions are flexible and whilst they are tailored to your needs, typically they consist of the following steps:
+These sessions are flexible and whilst they are tailored to your needs, typically they consist of the following steps:

 - Agreement on how you will work together in the session.

 - Exploring the desired outcomes from the session.

 - Sharing perspectives.

 - Sharing what’s important for both of you.